Master Bathroom Vanity Planning: Double-Sink Reality Check (So Your Morning Routine Stays Civil)

 How Much Does A Master Bath Vanity Cost

-Countertop Marble, granite, quartz, thickness, edge profile Sealing needs and daily care
+| Countertop | Marble, granite, quartz, thickness, edge profile | Maintenance needs and how the finish ages |

-Lighting and mirror One mirror vs two, integrated LED vs separate fixtures Shadowing and glare at the mirror
+| Lighting and mirror | One mirror vs two, integrated lighting vs separate fixtures | Shadowing, glare, and overall proportion |

 Where Can I Buy A Master Bath Vanity